Clinical Pharmacology for Trulicity

 Abbreviation: HbA1c = hemoglobin A1c

-a Intent-to-treat population (all randomized and treated subjects) was used in the analysis regardless of discontinuation of study drug or initiation of rescue therapy.
+a Intent-to-treat population (all randomized and treated patients) was used in the analysis regardless of discontinuation of study drug or initiation of rescue therapy.
 At Week 26, primary efficacy was missing for 12%, 15%, and 9% of individuals randomized to and treated with TRULICITY 0.75 mg, TRULICITY 1.5 mg, and insulin glargine, respectively.
 Missing data were imputed using multiple imputation within treatment group.

 b Least-squares (LS) mean from ANCOVA pattern mixture model adjusted for baseline value and other stratification factors. |